 We're filling up our national petroleum reserves, strategic, you know, the strategic reserves.

-That would be first time in a long time it's been topped out.
+That would be the first time in a long time it's been topped out.

 We'd get it for the right price.

-We're talking about 75 billion dollars for hospitals and other health care providers, many providers and their employees have taken a huge financial hit in recent weeks, and visits, uh elective procedures, surgeries, et cetera, et cetera, were canceled.
+Many providers and their employees have taken a huge financial hit in recent weeks and visits, elective procedures, surgeries, et cetera, et cetera, were canceled.

 We think that they can all get back online.